Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ADVICED USAGE
 Combine this blocklist with the language specific Easylist blocklist(s) of your country.
 To prevent website breakage enable the uBlockOrigin unbreak list and add the allow lists of EasyList and EasyPrivacy.
 Finally use my URL Tracking parameters filter to remove tracking prarameters from links, when you don't want to use the Russion Adguard tracking parameter list.
+I also use Lenny Fox lisgt for youtube.

 1. https://raw.githubusercontent.com/uBlockOrigin/uAssets/master/filters/unbreak.txt (uBlockOrigin unbreak)
 2. https://easylist.to/pages/other-supplementary-filter-lists-and-easylist-variants.html (country specific Easylist)